 Spring Job Description:

 The Burgundy Center for Wildlife Studies is the mountain campus of the Burgundy Farm Country Day School, a progressive school where priorities are diversity and nature.
-Grades 1-8 attend 3-day overnight programs.
+Grades 1-8 will attend day and overnight programs.
 Outdoor classroom and everyday curricula are mutually integrated.
 BCWS interweaves hands-on nature, science, arts, and humanities.
 Program develops alongside the children, increasing challenges and skills each year.
 This year, all programs will be physically distanced and staff will be required to take all precautions against COVID-19 – and help children do the same.

 BCWS employees teach classes, lead hikes, facilitate traditional camp activities, assist with some daily operations and facility upkeep, as well as guiding student work-teams in some kitchen tasks, and advising chaperones.